Faculty Member

 2. Design and analysis of observational study

-I am interested in studying and applying statistical methods on the design and analysis of clinical and public health studies of rare diseases and chronic conditions.
-Under this theme, Bayesian inference is an appealing framework: it i) provides a flexible framework for data augmentation and adaptive designs, ii) propagates estimation uncertainty and enables the modelling of latent variables, iii) allow direct probability summaries, and iv) can incorporate prior clinical/expert beliefs.
+I am interested in studying and applying statistical methods to the design and analysis of clinical and public health studies of rare diseases and chronic conditions.
+Under this theme, Bayesian inference is an appealing framework: it i) provides a flexible framework for data augmentation and adaptive designs, ii) propagates estimation uncertainty and enables the modelling of latent variables, iii) allows direct probability summaries, and iv) can incorporate prior clinical/expert beliefs.

-Ongoing collaborative projects (accepting students):
+Ongoing collaborative projects:

 - Longitudinal trajectory analysis of multiple repeatedly measured cognitive features in dementia

-- Bayesian profile analysis quantifying the impact of school closure during and post pandemic
+- Bayesian profile analysis quantifying the impact of school closure during and post-pandemic

 - Bayesian causal analysis in pediatric and critical care medicine